Zamani079/GITHUB-DIGITAL-PORTFOLIO/README.md

 ## Certification
 ![How to Make a Positive First Impression with a Hiring Manager](./CertificateOfCompletion_How%20to%20Make%20a%20Positive%20First%20Impression%20with%20a%20Hiring%20Manager_page-0001.jpg)
 ## Situation:
-As part of my professional development, I completed a LinkedIn Learning course titled “How to Make a Positive First Impression with a Hiring Manager,” taught by career coach Brittany Hayles.
+I completed a LinkedIn Learning course titled “How to Make a Positive First Impression with a Hiring Manager,” taught by career coach Brittany Hayles.
 The course focused on practical strategies to help candidates stand out during interviews by improving communication, preparation, and overall confidence.

 ## Task:
 My goal was to strengthen my interview skills — to learn how to present myself more effectively, tailor my responses to specific roles and companies, and make a genuine connection with hiring managers.
 I also wanted to understand what goes into a strong first impression and how to use it to build trust and rapport from the start of an interview.